gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 ### Step 8: Build and import the plugin in Figma

-Run the `build` command to create a `dist` folder with it's own `manifest.json` file, and import it into Figma.
+Run the `build` command to create a `dist` folder with it's own `manifest.json` file, and import it using the Figma desktop app.

 ```bash
 npm run build